MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/hololens2-deployment.md

 ## Testing Methods

-There are two methods for testing MRTK3 Projects on Hololens 2
+There are two methods for testing MRTK3 Projects on HoloLens 2

 1. [Holographic Remoting](https://learn.microsoft.com/windows/mixed-reality/develop/unity/preview-and-debug-your-app?tabs=openxr) for fast iteration and testing